-In the last couple of years since this article about the use of IRI CoSort as a parallel data manipulation alternative to Hadoop, IRI released the Voracity platform to process in either paradigm.
+In the last couple of years since this article about the use of IRI CoSort as a parallel data manipulation alternative to Hadoop, IRI released the Voracity platform to process big data in either paradigm.
 With its “map once, deploy anywhere” capability, Voracity can run many popular jobs for data transformation, masking, and test data generation in the default CoSort engine, or in MapReduce 2, Spark, Spark Stream, Storm, or Tez without any changes.

 The IRI Workbench GUI for Voracity showing Hadoop Run Configuration options

 As seamless as the choice to run in Hadoop now is, the question about when to exercise it remains.
 The short answer is probably when input volumes approach 10TB, and your data are in HDFS.
 Here’s a longer answer:

-Voracity’s CoSort engine (SortCL) runs reliable and fast enough below that point on most multi-core Windows, Linux or Unix servers that can hold the input, output and temp files … and still do whatever else they need to do.
-CoSort has better algorithms for each task than Java does, and a rare ability to run multiple tasks in the same job and I/O pass (consolidate).
+Voracity’s CoSort engine (SortCL) runs reliably and fast enough below that point on most multi-core Windows, Linux or Unix servers that can hold the input, output and temp files … and still do whatever else they need to do.
+CoSort has better algorithms for each task than Java (or a DB) does, and a rare ability to run multiple tasks in the same job and I/O pass (consolidate).

 Consider the CoSort benchmark here, and that there are inherent preparation and scheduling overhead in running jobs in Hadoop.
-If you can sort 50GB in 2 minutes with AIX CoSort, and it takes at least a minute for Oozie to launch the same job in HDFS, stay off the grid for that.
+If you can sort 50GB in 2 minutes with AIX CoSort, for example, and it takes at least a minute for Oozie to launch the same job in HDFS, stay off the grid for that.

 Above that input volume, however, Hadoop’s inherent elasticity and redundancy, and the additional power of multiple memory and I/O backbones, should start to give it a performance edge over CoSort.
 You will also want to use Hadoop to process data that is or will be in HDFS if they are large.
 Voracity/CoSort/SortCL can access and process files or HIVE tables in Hadoop directly through drivers, which works fine (and is very fast) below a terabyte.